 We here at Everybodydoesit feel it is our duty to not only provide the best range of smoking utensils and apparatus; but to also act as a consistently reliable source of information to educate our consumers on the products they are buying.

-It’s all down to the scientific practice of ergonomics.
-If you started smoking in your first year science class, let us refresh your cloudy memory.
-Ergonomics is an applied science that involves designing and arranging things people use regularly so that they may function efficiently, but most of all safely.
+One of the main reasons for why glass is such an excellent material for bongs, is all down to the scientific practice of ergonomics.
+What on earth is ergonomics?
+Simply put, ergonomics is an applied science that involves designing and arranging things people use regularly so that they may function efficiently, but most of all safely.
 Every product you come into contact with in your daily life will have been ergonomically designed to some degree so that you may safely use it.

 Glass also provides a smooth surface that is easy to grip and is very easy to clean.
 Due to glass being non-porous, there are fewer cavities for bacteria to live in, which is great news for germaphobes!